lski/webpack-babel-typescript-react-template/Readme.md

     -   outputDir
 -   Add setting for dataurl size
 -   Add a baseUrl setting (in a similar way to the way PUBLIC_URL works for CRA)
--   Consider the ExtractTextPlugin for CSS/SASS imports (NB: The benefits arent as good as first seems.)
+-   Consider the ExtractTextPlugin for CSS/SASS imports (Note: The benefits arent as good as first seems.)